-If you don’t have any such garden or access to such soil then you can buy it online or from nursery.
+If you don’t have any such garden or access to such soil then you can buy it online or from the nursery.

-As a good percentage of it will be used in making potting soil.
+A good percentage of it will be used in making potting soil.

 If the garden soil in your area is not suitable for gardening then you should consider using this red soil in place of it.

-It is the lifeline for gardening at home, it is basically the coconut dust that comes out of the coconut husk & is available in the market in the form of brick.
+It is the lifeline for gardening at home, it is basically the coconut dust that comes out of the coconut husk & is available in the market in the form of a brick.

-Coco peat is essential for container gardening,
+Coco peat is essential for container gardening.